Cebeerre/VerisureEchoDevice/README.md

 THIS PROJECT IS NOT IN ANY WAY ASSOCIATED WITH OR RELATED TO THE SECURITAS DIRECT-VERISURE GROUP COMPANIES.

 This is basically a Flask App to use with fauxmo (https://pypi.org/project/fauxmo/) to emulate the Verisure EU alarm as a WEMO (Belkin) bulb/plug.

+This has been configured to mimic Alarm modes into devices, so you can control:
+* Totally arm the system (except the perimeter)
+* Nigh mode
+* Perimeter

 # Installation/Usage